The technetronic era involves the gradual appearance of a more controlled

 prominent Boston Globe in an editorial openly urged waiters to

-contaminate the food of Trump administration officials when presented the
+contaminate the food of Trump administration officials when presented with the

 Jack D. Zwemer, "Birth and Death of the Renaissance"

-Currently the USA is facing an unhealthy influx of would-be immigrants
+In the past two decades the USA has incurred an unhealthy influx of would-be immigrants

-that are trying to abandon their Central American countries.
-This wave is
+that were trying to abandon their Central American countries.
+This wave has

-NOT going to bring people in line with our language, culture and values, but
+NOT brought people in line with our language, culture and values, but